SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

                             ( carrid = 'YZ' carrname = 'Air YZ' ) ).

-"Not providing any table lines means the table is initial "and has the same effect as the declaration of it_f.
+"Not providing any table lines means the table is initial "and has the same effect as the declaration of it_g.
 DATA(it_f) = VALUE string_table( ).
 DATA it_g TYPE string_table.